unbit/uwsgi-docs/PyPy_benchmarks.rst

 Benchmarks for the PyPy plugin
 ==============================

+Note: this benchmark is now (november 2013) very outdated, most of the numbers here have changed (in better) with newer PyPy releases

 This is mainly targeted at PyPy developers to spot slow paths or to fix corner-case bugs.

 uWSGI stresses lot of areas of PyPy (most of them rarely used in pure-Python apps), so making these benchmarks is good both for uWSGI and PyPy.